ianjoshi/regex-energy/README.md

 source ~/.zshrc   # If using zsh
 ```

-Test if it works in new terminal window:
+Test if it works in a new terminal window:
 ```
 vcpkg version
 ```